 Jim Harbaugh and His 2016 Contract

 I’m not much of a Michigan Wolverines fan myself, but one would be remiss to discuss split-dollar without highlighting the unprecedented case that made headlines in 2016.
-Before leading his team to a 10-3 season, Wolverines head coach Jim Harbaugh agreed to a split-dollar life insurance arrangement in lieu of deferred compensation.
+While the “to fire or not to fire” conversations this season are still swirling, before leading his team to a 10-3 season a few years ago, Wolverines head coach Jim Harbaugh agreed to a split-dollar life insurance arrangement in lieu of deferred compensation.
 The plan established that the University of Michigan would loan a total of $14 million to Harbaugh in annual installments over the course of seven years.
 As that money would be invested into a cash accumulation life insurance policy, Harbaugh could access that money income tax-free.
 His particular arrangement stipulates that he must be employed by Michigan at the time of each scheduled advance, but he is not obligated to pay back the previous premiums immediately in the event that he would accept another job elsewhere.
 He pays tax annually on imputed income because the term of the loan is equal to the duration of his lifetime.
 Therefore, the loan is repayable upon his death, or sooner, upon his choosing.

 Although split-dollar plans have existed for many years, this unprecedented arrangement within the NCAA kicked off a trend at other schools.
 Clemson and LSU’s football programs, as well as South Carolina’s women’s basketball program, have since followed suit for their head coaches’ compensation.